AET (company): AET today

-AET has its headquarters in Singapore with commercial operations being conducted from regional offices in Houston, London, Singapore, Kuala Lumpur, Galveston, Rio de Janeiro, Montevideo and Stavanger.
+AET has its headquarters in Singapore with commercial operations being conducted from regional offices in Houston, London, Kuala Lumpur, Galveston, Rio de Janeiro, Montevideo and Stavanger.

 On behalf of oil majors and large trading houses, AET transports crude oil across the world's oceans in its fleet of Dynamic Positioning Shuttle Tankers (DPST), Very Large Crude Carriers (VLCC), Aframax and Suezmax tankers.
 It also moves refined products in a fleet of smaller clean tankers.
 In addition, the company leads the industry in the provision of US Gulf lightering services with over 14,000 ship-to-ship (STS) transfers in total – a specialised operation involving the safe transfer of crude oil at sea from large tankers to smaller ships that are more suited to enter the ports along the US coast.
 As part of its commitment to this sector, AET has in its fleet lightering support vessels (LSVs) - the first purpose built vessels of this kind to be constructed anywhere in the world - to replace its old workboat fleet.

 The company's current fleet (as at 31 March 2021) totals 11 DPSTs, 9 VLCCs, 28 Aframax, one Panamax, 6 Suezmax and 19 clean tankers.
 Expansion plans include a further 11 vessels that are currently being built.
 The latest fleet list can be found on their website.